-You can even wind the hob and sink up and down to suit your height.
+You can wind the hob and sink up and down to suit your height.

 In the living area, there is a cleverly hidden double bed.
-The bed is ideal for carers, larger families or if the disabled person needs the specialist bed all to themselves.
-Also, there is a small toilet and sink right next to the bed which means there’s no need to disturb the person in the main bedroom.
+The bed is ideal for carers, larger families, or a disabled person who needs a specialist bed.
+Also, there is a small toilet and sink next to the bed, so there’s no need to disturb the person in the main bedroom.

 And a low-level wardrobe …

 Probably the most important room is the fully accessible bathroom.
-I especially liked the blue lights, I’m not sure if they’re some kind of sensory light, but they do set the scene for a relaxing shower.
+I especially liked the blue lights, I’m not sure if they’re some sensory light, but they set the scene for a relaxing shower.

-Lane End Farm was many times better than I was expecting.
+Lane End Farm was many times better than I expected.

-The level of thought and detail that has gone into creating The Room For All Seasons is fantastic.
+The level of thought and detail in creating The Room For All Seasons is fantastic.

 The variety and amount of activities the trust and Viv put on are brilliant.

-The Peak District National Park really is an area of natural outstanding beauty.
+The Peak District National Park is an area of natural outstanding beauty.

-Whether you want a full holiday, short break or simply want to get away from it all, we highly recommend The Room For All Seasons.
+Whether you want a full holiday, a short break, or to get away from it all.
+We highly recommend The Room For All Seasons.

 See what else we got up to in Derbyshire: A Wheelchair Walk on the Monsal Trail, and We Visited Bakewell to Find a Tart